-Belgium detains four after weapons found
+Belgium, France detain five in anti-terror swoop

 "During one of the house searches, various weapons were found," federal prosecutors said in a statement.

-Prosecutors said the overnight detentions were separate from investigations into Islamist attacks in Paris in November 2015, which killed 130 people, and in Brussels four months later in which 32 people were killed.
+The Belgian prosecutors said the overnight detentions were separate from investigations into Islamist attacks in Paris in November 2015, which killed 130 people, and in Brussels four months later in which 32 people were killed.

+La Voix du Nord newspaper said the arrest in France followed a raid by counter-terrorist police in the early hours of Wednesday in a suburb of the northern city of Lille.

+The suspect fled the house but was detained in an adjacent street, dressed only in a T-shirt and shorts.

-(Reporting by Alissa de Carbonnel; Editing by Richard Balmforth)
+(Reporting by Alissa de Carbonnel in Brussels, Emmanuel Jarry and Brian Love in Paris; Editing by Richard Balmforth/Jeremy Gaunt)